sheisc/COMP9024/LargeAssignment/README.md

 └── tests                                  // Test cases for SCC
     ├── BinaryTree.scc                     // A binary tree implemented in SCC
     ├── DoWhile.scc                        // For testing do-while
-    ├── EnvVars.scc                        // For outputing command-line arguments and environment variables.
+    ├── EnvVars.scc                        // For outputting command-line arguments and environment variables.
     ├── Factorial.scc                      // The default test case
     ├── Makefile                           // For cleaning the *.s and *.exe generated ├── MultipleArguments.scc              // For testing multiple arguments